 Contactless payments are so simple to make that it’s easy to forget to check the amount before tapping.
 So a £2.80 bill can easily become £28 if you’re not careful.

-2017 research from card payments firm PaymentSense showed that we’re more likely to be overcharged when we pay using contactless technology than any other way.
+Research from card payments firm PaymentSense back in 2017 showed that we’re more likely to be overcharged when we pay using contactless technology than any other way.

 It found around 53% of shoppers were overcharged when using contactless payments compared to 41% when using cash.